gabors-data-analysis/gabors-data-analysis.github.io/_pages/data-and-code.md

 ## Option A: Download in one [advised]

-The whole codebase for the textbook may be simply downloaded, currently we have the  `v.0.6.0`  [pre-release version](https://github.com/gabors-data-analysis/da_case_studies/releases/tag/v0.6.0).
+The whole codebase for the textbook may be simply downloaded, currently we have the [pre-release version](https://github.com/gabors-data-analysis/da_case_studies/releases/tag/v0.7.0), codename:  `v.0.7.0.
+Clear Air Turbulence`.

 Steps
-1. Download it in a  [ zipped file](https://github.com/gabors-data-analysis/da_case_studies/archive/v0.6.0.zip)
+1. Download it in a  [ zipped file](https://github.com/gabors-data-analysis/da_case_studies/archive/v0.7.0.zip)
 2. Unzip and rename `da_case_studies`